Hurtak/dotfiles/linux-stuff.md

         - consider what can be put into the dotfiles from this readme
         - source .bashrc doesent work from script & it probably should not be there - you should manually check files
         - add comments at the start and at the end of files - but only if we are appending to already existing file, otherwise just put the contents in
+        - alias for pc restart/shutdown/sleep ?

     - list of useful globally installed utilities
+        - learn with xclip or find nodejs replacement
         - tldr # !!! super useful
         - check this repository history
         - tldr # better manual